 Ooze Saga is a multiplayer web game where you collect and farm adorable oozes.

 Ooze Saga started as a concept for a physical card game which was tranditioned into a web app/game.
 Players collect and plant oozes to grow their wealth, using many real-time mechanics.
-There are hundreds of players interacting with the game every day.
+There are currently hundreds of players interacting with the game world every day.

 Treebie is a database for thoughtful cannabis product reviews.